 This is important for establishing correct references and traceability: all products brought in from different systems must be classified in the same way.

-Generally, the following seven steps form a best practice to achieve this approach:
+Generally, the below seven steps form a best practice to achieve this approach.

 Seven steps to successful data management during a merger

 1. Set up a data management team

 Set up a data team headed by the chief information officer (CIO) or chief data officer (CDO) of the acquiring company.
 This team should consist of people from both organizations and must have sufficient expert knowledge of IT and data issues to be able to see both opportunities and threats.
 The team must also have enough leverage to elevate the issues to the executive level because timely communication can be critical for the success of a merger.